Find out what makes us such a unique institution and discover the vibrant student life that is at the heart of our community.

 Applications for clearing at St George’s will be opening online on Thursday 13th August.
 For the first time, this year, St George’s will be taking a “digital-first” approach to clearing.

 COVID-19 Update – We are working hard to ensure our processes adapt in line with the impact of Covid-19.
 Read our latest Frequently Asked Questions (FAQs) for more information.

 Here you will find a hub of information designed to guide you through the process that will take you from offer holder to an enrolled student at St George’s, University of London.

-There are four important steps you must complete in order to receive an unconditional offer and enrol.
+There are a few important steps you must complete in order to receive an unconditional offer and enrol.
 Please make sure you read all the information carefully and follow the checklist below.
 Offer holders for Biomedical Science BSc/MSci and Clinical Pharmacology BSc are not required to complete fitness to practise requirements.

 We appreciate that the time between receiving your offer and having your place confirmed can feel like a lifetime, so we have put together a timeline so you can track your progress and understand your next steps.

 Apply for accommodation if you would like to live in our Halls of Residence next year.
 We have guaranteed accommodation for undergraduate firm offer holder who apply before 1 July 2020.